Hostages' families call Netanyahu 'obstacle to peace'

 This seems to have come as a surprise to the local church authorities, and as Bethany Bell reports from Salzburg, they're not happy.

+The three nuns say they were taken out of the convent against their will.
 Their order was officially dissolved a year and a half ago because of dwindling numbers.

-Sister Bernadette, Sister Regina, and Sister Rita say they were granted a lifelong right of residence at the convent as long as their health and mental capacity allowed.
+Sister Bernadette, Sister Regina, and Sister Rita say they were granted lifelong right of residence at the convent as long as their health and mental capacity allowed.

+However, in December 2023, they were moved to a care home.
 This month they'd had enough and moved back to their abandoned convent, helped by a group of former students and a locksmith.

+Sister Rita says she's full of joy and thankfulness.
 Provost Marcus Grassel from Reichsberg Abbey, who's now responsible for the nuns, said their decision to return was completely incomprehensible.

 He said the rooms at the convent were no longer usable for nuns in delicate health.
+But Sister Bernadette says she's determined to stay.

 Electricity and water connections at the convent have now been partially restored, and supporters are bringing food and groceries.

 One of them, a former pupil, said it was impossible to imagine Goldenstein without the nuns.
+Bethany Bell.

 Now it's happy birthday to a gaming icon.